 A weekend spent around Buttermere8th February 2017

-It had been August 2003 when I last visited Buttermere so a return visit was long overdue.
-Then, I struck on along the road for Honistor Pass before following paths and tracks towards Grange and the shores of Derwentwater, along which I returned to Keswick where I stayed the night.
+It had been August 2003 when I last visited Buttermere, so a return visit was long overdue.
+Then, I struck on along the road to Honistor Pass before following paths and tracks towards Grange and the shores of Derwentwater, along which I returned to Keswick where I stayed the night.

 That decision was the cause of my needing to scramble up a few sets of rocky crags, thinking that it certainly was not going to be my way down again.
 If I had designs on a cheeky side trip before going along the intended ridge, this could have been a spanner in the works.
 It was just as well that good sense had thwarted that idea.

 Once I was past those crags, the going became gentler and Great Gable lay in shadow.
 Innominate Tarn was passed and I sought out Blackbeck Tarn, my next landmark.
 After that, I was set to cross Warnscale Beck before starting a steep relentless descent down the slopes of Fleetwith Pike.
 Eventually, the gradients relented around Warnscale Bottom so I had gentler progress from there to Gatesgarth Farm.
 There, I joined the road for a short stretch before finding the track to Peggy’s Bridge for a repeat stroll along the banks of Buttermere in the still evening air.

 With most gone about their evening business elsewhere, one could dawdle and enjoy the uninterrupted peace.
 When I finally got to the YHA, I sorted out my bed for the night before heading out again.
 With the evening peace and the sound of Sour Milk Gill and of Herdwick sheep filling the air, I scarcely could withdraw from being out of doors until it was well dark.
 Doubts over interior lighting was the only thing that could draw me indoors from such a soothing ambience.